-Regarded by art critics as one of Europe's greatest Old Masters, and the most important of all Dutch Realist artists, Rembrandt Harmenszoon van Rijn was the supreme portraitist, and a wonderful exponent of Dutch Baroque art.
-In addition he is especially famous for his Biblical painting, and printmaking (notably etching) of the 17th century Baroque era.
-His paintings exemplify the dark manner introduced by Caravaggio, and are typically characterized by luxuriant brushwork, rich colour and a mastery of chiaroscuro (treatment of light and shade).
+Regarded by art critics as one of Europe's greatest Old Masters, and the most important of all Dutch Realist artists, Rembrandt Harmenszoon van Rijn was the supreme portraitist, and a wonderful exponent of Dutch Realism as influenced by the wider strains of Baroque painting.
+In particular, he is especially famous for his Biblical art, as well as his printmaking (notably etching).
+His paintings exemplify the dark manner of Dutch Baroque art - a style inspired by Caravaggio, and are typically characterized by luxuriant brushwork, rich colour and a mastery of chiaroscuro (treatment of light and shade).

 His portraiture - especially his self-portraits - reflect an unique ability to penetrate the human character, and his overall work constitutes a vivid record of contemporary life in Amsterdam.
 Less superficially dramatic than his contemporary Rubens, Rembrandt's paintings reflect the restrained emotions and devout spirit of Calvinist Holland and the new Protestant Reformation art.
 He was a master of all the painting genres, including landscape, history and genre painting, as well as portraiture.

 Rembrandt's paintings are characterized by broad thick brushstrokes, the use of layers of glazes to give scenes extra depth and gravity and, in particular, his masterful treatment of light and shadow (chiaroscuro).
 He was strongly influenced by the Italian painter Caravaggio (1573-1610) and the Caravaggism movement, but Rembrandt went further by depicting his figures' mood and inner mental feelings through an accentuation of physical features and facial expression, as illustrated in his wide range of portraits and self-portraits.